On responding to a spectacle

 As I try to find my place in this new country — at this most trying time for a nation whose moral compasses are aching in the earth’s belly, drowned by the noise of red and blue vessels — I am glad that I have not come empty-handed.

-I wonder what it means that the unmasked faces of corruption, the bricklayers of a kakistocracy are being vitalised by a Musky white SA man, who has come out from the bushes.
+I wonder what it means that the unmasked faces of corruption, the bricklayers of a kakistocracy are being vitalised by a Musky white South African man, who has come out from the bushes.
 To reveal himself.
 To show us who he is.

 We have no choice but to ask: who are we going to be in the spectacle, which calls will we respond to?
 I do not know the “we” I am addressing, yet.